 Install Grunt in a project

 PhpStorm lets you run Grunt tasks easily and fast right from the tasks tree in the Grunt tool window.
 PhpStorm automatically creates a temporary run configuration which you can save and use later, if necessary.

-Gruntfile.jsfile in the Project tool window or open it in the editor and choose Show Grunt Tasks on the context menu.
+Select the required Gruntfile.js file in the Project tool window or open it in the editor and choose Show Grunt Tasks from the context menu.

 Switch to the required node and click on the toolbar.

 Sort the tasks in a tree by their names

 - Click on the toolbar, choose Sort by from the menu, and then choose Name.

 By default, a tree shows the tasks in the order in which they are defined in Gruntfile.js (option Definition order).